wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

    * A Makefile, holding the basic build target
    * A Kconfig file, to (en|dis)able the driver
-   * one source file, whatever its name is
+   * At least one source file, whatever its name is
-   * an *api/* directory, which hold the driver API for upper stacks
+   * An *api/* directory, which contains the driver API for upper stacks

 .. warning::
    By convention, the driver API should be named using the driver name.
 Here, the API file would be *aio4237.h*.
-This avoid any header collision.
+This avoids any header collision

 About the driver build mechanism